Upcoming and Past ngVLA-Related Events

 Conference • January 11th, 2018 • National Harbor, MD • 2:00 PM

-This Special Session will showcase that cutting-edge research.
-It will also address future transformative scientific opportunities that could be enabled by new capabilities that would ensure the instrument's pre-eminence well into the 21st century.
+This Special Session showcased cutting-edge research.
+It also addressed future transformative scientific opportunities that could be enabled by new capabilities that would ensure the instrument's pre-eminence well into the 21st century.

 U.S. Radio/Millimeter/Submillimeter Science Futures III

 Conference • August 2nd - 4th, 2017 • Berkley, CA • 8:00 AM

 Futures III continued discussions and analysis of two key opportunities emerging from the Futures I and II meetings – ngVLA and Spectral-Line Cosomology & Low Frequency Instruments, including HERA and related intensity mapping opportunities.
 An update on other key areas – CMB, Pulsars and mid-scale developments was also given.

 Developing the ngVLA Science Program Workshop